 Information About School Closings And Delays

-On occasion, it may be necessary to cancel school due to hazardous weather conditions or because of a facility breakdown.
 The decision to close schools is made by the Superintendent.
-The district will send automated calls, emails and text messages to parents/guardians to alert families of school closings, delays or other emergency situations.
+The district will send automated calls, emails and text messages to parents/guardians to alert families of school closings, delays or other emergency situations based upon your communication preferences registered in PowerSchool.
 In addition, the district will post an alert on our website and send a push notification through our mobile APP.
 TV stations will also carry announcements about school closing beginning in the early morning, or during the school day should an emergency arise once classes have commenced.
-Parents are responsible for checking their messages and for listening to the news for special announcements during the school day when weather conditions are severe.

 In 2014, the State of Ohio changed its calamity day policy, requiring schools to be in session for a set number of hours, instead of a set number of days.
 Historically, the state permitted public school districts to use up to five excused calamity days per year to account for closings due to inclement weather, utility service disruption, or other emergency issues that might compromise the safety of students or staff.
 Despite the change in state law, the district, in agreement with its associations on the importance of student instructional time, will continue the policy of making up any school days over five that are canceled due to inclement weather or emergencies.